 A running bond pattern is a pattern that weaves one edge into the other, with the length or pitch of the weave being the same.
 It’s most commonly used in making bricks but can also be used in making carpets and rugs.
 If you design your pattern and weave the cloth, then cut it, you have what is known as a woven cut-and-sew pattern.

 Are you looking for the perfect DIY project?
 Look no further than a running bond pattern brick wall.
 This technique is an alternative to a traditional brick pattern, and while it takes a little more time, the result is well worth it.
-To get started, start with purchasing bricks from a brick supplier.
+To get started, you would need a few things like safety gear, including gloves (from Unigloves) and gasketed glasses, and most importantly bricks from a brick supplier.
 The size and height of the bricks will determine how many you need to purchase, but typically up to 10 bricks are needed to complete one wall.
+In addition to that, you may also need a concrete buggy (this concrete buggy for sale could be of interest in this regard) to clear the area of any construction debris.
+In fact, if you are someone who likes carrying out DIY projects every now and then, then these tools going to be your forever love.

 What is a running bond pattern brick wall?